-The decrease in non-current liabilities for business-type activities is primarily due to principal payments on bonds in the current year.
+The decrease in non-current liabilities for business-type activities is primarily due to the final payment on the debt will be made in fiscal year 2021.

 Financial Analysis of the District (Continued)

 The following schedule provides a summary of the changes in net position of the District and is presented at the government-wide level for comparison purposes.
 It is not intended to be a complete presentation of District-wide financial activity.